vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S2/README.md

 ## What is Next? session?

-> 1. Creating our own Docker Image
+> 1. Hands-on with Dockerize Angular 15 Single Page Application
 > 1. Pushing it to Docker Hub
+> 1. Hands-on with Fargate/ECS using Angular 15 SPA Docker Image on AWS Console
-> 1. Working with FarGate and ECS
+> 1. Working with Multi Container in ECS using Fargate (`Microservices`)